 Helicopter Stories Centres of Excellence

-These centres of excellence are ambassadors of the approach, host observational visits from teachers from other schools and actively use the Helicopter Story Blog to blog stories, anecdotes or videos of the Helicopter Approach in action.
+These centres of excellence are ambassadors of the approach.
+They host observational visits from practitioners from other settings and actively use the Helicopter Stories Blog to blog stories, anecdotes or videos of the Helicopter Stories approach in action.

-These awards are given to those select Early Years settings that deliver regular Helicopter sessions and are able to share the benefits of the approach with neighbouring schools.
+These awards are given to those select settings that deliver regular Helicopter Stories sessions and are able to share the benefits of the approach with neighbouring schools.

-In February 2017 Mrs Veale successfully completed the training to become a Helicopter Champion and Mrs Dixon as her deputy.
-Because of this we are extremely proud that Ash Grove Academy is now a Certified Centre of Excellence.
+In February 2017, Mrs Veale successfully completed the training to become a Helicopter Champion.
+Because of this, we are extremely proud that Ash Grove Academy is officially a Certified Centre of Excellence.